michigan sheriffs' coordinating & training council

 Email Registration Form(s) to the Michigan Sheriffs’ Coordinating and Training Council - Email: training@msctc.org

-Calhoun County Sheriff's Office will be hosting a three-day PPCT Threat Pattern recognition Use of Force Instructor Re-certification course.
-Upon completion of this program, instructors will have the understanding and ability to return to their respective agencies and train officers in these proven techniques.
+The Monroe County Sheriff Office will be hosting a PPCT Threat Pattern Recognition Use of Force (DT) instructor course.
+Upon completion of this program, instructors will have the understanding and ability to return to their respective agencies or academies to train officers in these proven techniques.
+The Threat Pattern Recognition Use of Force Instructor course was designed for law enforcement and correction agencies to have in-house instructors(s).
+Having an in-house instructor can reduce the cost of sending officers to outside training, have a qualified instructor designing programs that meet departmental needs and provide training that coincides with department policies.

 PDF Flyer with Additional Information